CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Task and data

 \section{Task and data}

-To evaluate our method, we perform taxonomic classification given an input image.
-The input is a biological image (query) along with a reference set of labelled DNA barcodes, other labelled biological images (key), or known taxonomic labels encoded as text (as demonstrated in \autoref{tab:compare-with-BioCLIP}).
-We match the input feature with the closest neighbours in a database using aligned representations and assess accuracy across taxonomic levels by averaging over samples and taxon classes.
-The predictions are evaluated at each taxonomic level by averaging accuracy over samples (micro) and taxon classes (macro).
-Unlike basic fine-tuning with a fully connected layer, our approach identifies unseen species using images or DNA without knowing all potential species upfront.
-Instead, we use reference features for taxonomic prediction or novel class identification.
-We split our data so that some species are ``unseen'' during training, and report prediction accuracy for both seen and unseen species to study model generalization.
+To evaluate our method, we perform taxonomic classification using different combinations of input and reference modalities.
+The input may be a biological image or DNA sequence; this is matched against a reference set of labelled DNA barcodes, labelled biological images, or known taxonomic labels.
+We evaluate predictions at each taxonomic level by averaging accuracy over samples (micro) and taxon groups (macro).
+Unlike fine-tuning a species classification head, our approach can identify \emph{unseen} species using labelled reference images or DNA, without needing to know all potential species at training time.
+We split the BIOSCAN-1M dataset so some species are ``unseen'' during training and report prediction accuracy for both seen and unseen species to study model generalization. \addedtwo{This simulates the case where once a model is deployed, there are new specimens that are catalogued and labelled over time, which were not initially available for training the encoders.}

-\mypara{Dataset.} We use the BIOSCAN-1M dataset~\cite{gharaee2024step}, a curated collection of over one million insect data records.
+\mypara{Dataset.} The BIOSCAN-1M dataset~\citep{gharaee2024step} is a curated collection of over one million insect data records \addedtwo{sourced from a biodiversity monitoring workflow}.
 Each record in the dataset includes a high-quality insect image, expert-annotated taxonomic label, and a DNA barcode.
 However, the dataset has incomplete taxonomic labels, with fewer than 10\% of records labelled at the species level.
-This poses a challenge for conventional supervised methods, which would require species-level annotations, but our method is able to flexibly leverage partial or missing taxonomic information during contrastive learning.
-The dataset also possesses a long-tailed class imbalance, typical of real-world biological data, presenting a challenge for modelling.
-Given the vast biodiversity of insects, with an estimated 80\% undescribed~\cite{stork2018many}, and the necessity to discern subtle visual differences, this dataset offers a significant challenge and opporutnity for our model.
+This poses a challenge for conventional supervised methods, which require comprehensive species-level annotations, but our method is able to flexibly leverage partial or missing taxonomic information during contrastive learning.
+The dataset also possesses a long-tailed class imbalance, typical of real-world biological data.
+Given the vast biodiversity of insects---for which an estimated 80\% is as-yet undescribed~\citep{stork2018many}---and the necessity to discern subtle visual differences, this dataset offers a significant challenge and opportunity for our model.